Louis Bols

-Early life
+Early life and education

-Bols was born in Cape Town and educated at Lancing College in England and Bishop's College School in Canada.
+Bols was born in Cape Town to Louis Guillaume Michael Joseph Bols of Belgium and Mary Wilhelmina Davidson.
+He was educated at Lancing College in England and Bishop's College School in Canada.

 Military career

-He was commissioned a second lieutenant in the Devonshire Regiment on 5 February 1887, and was promoted to lieutenant on 22 September 1889.
-In 1891-92 he served in Burma, including operations in the Kachin Hills, and received the operational medal with clasp.
+After graduating from the Royal Military College, Sandhurst, Bols was commissioned a second lieutenant in the Devonshire Regiment on 5 February 1887, and was promoted to lieutenant, dated 22 September 1889.

+In 1891–92 he served in Burma, including operations in the Kachin Hills, and received the operational medal with clasp.
 In 1895 he served with the Chitral Relief Force under Sir Robert Low as adjutant and quartermaster at the British Military Depot.
 Promotion to captain followed on 18 January 1897, and he served as adjutant of the 2nd Battalion of his regiment from 17 February 1899.

 Following the outbreak of the Second Boer War in late 1899, his battalion was sent to South Africa, where he served as adjutant of the battalion throughout the war.
-He was present at the battles of Colenso (15 December 1899), Vaal Krantz (5–7 February 1900), Tugela Heights and Pieter's Hill (14–27 February 1900) and the Relief of Ladysmith (1 March 1900), and later in operations in the Transvaal and Orange River Colony.
-For his services in the war, he was twice mentioned in despatches, received the Queen's South Africa Medal and was appointed a Companion of the Distinguished Service Order (DSO).
+He was present at the Battle of Colenso (15 December 1899), Battle of Vaal Krantz (5–7 February 1900), Battle of the Tugela Heights (14–27 February 1900) and the Relief of Ladysmith (1 March 1900), and later in operations in the Transvaal and Orange River Colony.
+For his services in the war, he was twice mentioned in dispatches, received the Queen's South Africa Medal, and was appointed a Companion of the Distinguished Service Order (DSO).
 After peace was declared in May 1902, Bols left South Africa on board the SS Bavarian and arrived in the United Kingdom the following month.

-He took command of the Dorsetshire Regiment in 1914 at the start of the First World War.

-At the Second Battle of Ypres in 1915 Bols held the command of the 84th (Infantry) Brigade.
-Later in that year he was attached to Headquarters of Third Army, as General Sir Edmund Allenby's Chief of Staff, and served in the latter capacity, both on the Western Front in 1916, and in 1917–18 in Palestine.
+Bols, who in January 1905 was promoted from supernumerary captain to captain, was in February made commander of a company of gentlemen cadets.
+Made a major in October 1906, he was in January 1907 made a brigade major.